 - Apply for Financial Aid.

-- After you’re accepted, attend a Pre-Enrollment Orientation session, which may include placement testing.
+- After you’re accepted, attend a START (your Student Testing, Advisement, Registration and Transition appointment).
 Most students need to take placement tests.

 - Get registered for classes.